 You can overlay radar images on the map.
 Radar images with 64-km range update once every 6 minutes while images with 128-km and 256-km range update once every 12 minutes.
 The rainfall rates as estimated from radar data are represented by different colours.
 Since the measurements of radar and lightning location system differ in both time and space, the location of lightning may not correlate exactly with that of rain area in the radar image.
 For details about the radar images, please refer to the main pages of Weather Radar Image.

-The Lightning Location Network comprises seven stations jointly established by the Hong Kong Observatory, the Guangdong Meteorological Bureau and the Macao Meteorological and Geophysical Bureau.
-The stations are located at Chung Hom Kok, Tsim Bei Tsui, Sha Tau Kok in Hong Kong, Sanshui, Huidong and Yangjiang in Guangdong, as well as Taipa in Macao.
+The Lightning Location Network is jointly operated by the Hong Kong Observatory, the Guangdong Meteorological Services and the Macao Meteorological and Geophysical Bureau.
+Currently, it comprises nine stations located at Chung Hom Kok, Tsim Bei Tsui, Sha Tau Kok and Chek Lap Kok in Hong Kong, Sanshui, Huidong, Yangjiang and Dongao Island, Zhuhai in Guangdong, as well as Taipa in Macao.
 (Click here to see the location of these stations)

-The Observatory has enhanced the Lightning Location Information System with new computer hardware and software.
-The enhanced system was put into operation at end May 2017.
-The accuracy of the enhanced system in determining the location of cloud-to-ground lightning strokes is about 200 to 300 m within the network when all stations are operative.
-The lightning detection efficiency, i.e. the probability that a stroke with peak current greater than a certain level can be detected by the network, is estimated to be more than 90%.
-The efficiency of cloud-to-cloud lightning detection is roughly 50%.
+The accuracy of the enhanced system in determining the location of cloud-to-ground lightning strokes is about 250 m within the network when all stations are operative.
+The lightning detection efficiency, i.e. the probability that a stroke with peak current greater than a certain level can be detected by the network, is estimated to reach 95%.
+The efficiency of cloud-to-cloud lightning detection is more than 50%.
 The location accuracy and detection efficiency will be reduced when the lightning stroke occurs outside of the network or when not all of the stations are operative.

 There may be some cases that not all occurred lightning strokes can be detected and there may also be false detection of lightning strokes.
 As it takes time for communication and computation, there is a delay of a few minutes in the display of data.
 Other factors, including interruption to telecommunications services and power supply, can also affect the reliability and availability of the lightning information.